pragmarb/pragma-decorator/README.md

           property :first_name
           property :last_name
           property :email, if: -> (user_options:, decorated:, **) {
-            # Only show the the email to admins or to the same user.
+            # Only show the email to admins or to the same user.
             user_options[:current_user].admin? || user_options[:current_user] == decorated
           }
         end